ezemgaray/folder-tree-generator/README.md

   - sort ✅
   - folderOnly ✅
   - ignore (regex)
-- Add "..." if folderOnly = true
-- Add comment "# Empty folder" (if the folder is empty literally)
+- Add comment "# Empty folder" (if you are including files but the folder is empty literally) ✅
 - Interactive terminal
 - Show available version in terminal ✅
 - CHANGELOG.md